-We have heard people claim "I'm not a sinner, I'm basically a good person!" and a similar phrase "I'm not a racist, I'm colorblind!"
+We have heard people claim "I'm not a sinner, I'm basically a good person!"
+There is a similar phrase: "I'm not a racist, I'm colorblind!"
 But we know that everyone has fallen short.
 There is none among us that hasn't defied God's intentions for us at some point in our lives.
 Likewise, there is none among us that hasn't judged our neighbor (even to the point of contempt) for the clothes they wear, the car drive, or the music to which they listen.

 For those in positions of privilege, it goes one step further because we benefit from an institutionalized system of racism.
 We get hired easier, make more money for the same work, have better health care, and live in better security than economically-matched sisters and brothers of color.
 We benefit from corporate sins, transgressions that we perpetuate as a group.
 We didn't ask for this, but here we are.
 The best we can do is to help undo the mechanisms that got us here.

 When God's people built themselves a golden calf, the next generation bore the consequences as well.
 Surely the younger group said among themselves "it's not our fault that our parents were so sinful.
 We know better now."
 And yet, they continued to wander the desert.